DappSociety/digest_archive/_posts/2018-02-07-daily-digest.md

 **Please** add your ideas with yourself as a member on the card (or claim your ideas if they are already there).

 ## Notable Discussions and Announcements
-The debate continues surounding domain names and how to best utilize them to communicate our work online.
+The debate continues surrounding domain names and how to best utilize them to communicate our work online.
 Check out the discussion in #general, [starting here](https://dappsociety.slack.com/archives/C93CZR93K/p1517992036000361) and then **go vote** in #ballot-box.

 `#content-kiosk` had some really great content added today.
 Definitely check it out if you are interested in podcasts!